eigenvivek/xvr/README.md

     @article{pernus20133d,
-      title={3D-2D registration of cerebral angiograms: A method and evaluation on clinical images}, author={Mitrović, Uros˘ and S˘piclin, Z˘iga and Likar, Bos˘tjan and Pernus˘, Franjo}, journal={IEEE transactions on medical imaging},
+      title={3D-2D registration of cerebral angiograms: A method and evaluation on clinical images}, author={Mitrović, Uroš and Špiclin, Žiga and Likar, Boštjan and Pernuš, Franjo}, journal={IEEE transactions on medical imaging},
       volume={32},
       number={8},